mitsuse/arcus/README.md

 ### Configuration

-First, bullet requires the access token to call Pushbullet API.
+The command "bullet" requires the access token to call Pushbullet API.
-Execute the below command and register your access token:
+Execute the following command and register your access token:

 ```bash
 $ bullet auth
 ```

+The access token is stored in a config file.
 The default path of config file is `$HOME/.config.bullet`.
 If you want to specify the path, use `-c` option: